Super Parents on the Autism Journey

 A licensed marriage and family therapist, Brianne now stays home to care for her three sons.
 She felt her expertise was not enough for Corbin, who needed full-time ABA therapy in addition to a full-time mom.
 She was drawn to Hopebridge because of the care they showed her son and her family from the beginning, but their therapy team knows she is a key driver in his progress as well.

 “Brianne is 150 percent involved in Corbin’s care.
-In more than a year since he has been with us at Hopebridge, she attends parent training every week; keeping us updated with successes at home and in the community,” said Hopebridge Mason Clinic Manager Ashley Hall.
+In more than a year since he has been with us at Hopebridge, she attends family guidance every week; keeping us updated with successes at home and in the community,” said Hopebridge Mason Clinic Manager Ashley Hall.

-On top of weekly parent training sessions, she makes time to volunteer at her older sons’ schools, as well as help her husband at the church.
+On top of weekly family guidance sessions, she makes time to volunteer at her older sons’ schools, as well as help her husband at the church.
 But that’s not where her efforts stop.

 “Brianne has done a ton of research into autism and goes above and beyond to serve as a strong advocate for her kids.
 Her involvement in educating her community to raise awareness for ASD is admirable.”
 Ashley told us.